sethiaarun/spark-sql-test-suite/README.md

 - Self-learning
 - Validating your Spark environment
-- and are easy to extend to add your test cases for the Spark runtime session.
+- Easy to extend to add your test cases for the Spark runtime session and various configurations
+- Compare results across multiple runs